 Goats are sociable and prefer to live in groups.
 They enjoy being with people and other animals, often being kept in the same paddocks as cows and sheep.
 One goat will always take charge in the group, and this is usually the oldest female.
 She is called the “queen” and the others defer to her.
 They are naturally curious and need a routine or they will misbehave.
 Jumping, climbing and chewing are some of their favorite activities.
 They use their lips to test things they are curious about, and can even unlock a gate latch with their lips!
 Goats are not picky eaters but they are particular about their water and will refuse to drink if the water has hay, hair or insects in it.
 Goats at the Farm eat a combination of oats, hay, and other grain blends.

-The Maymont Farm has four different types of goats: Nigerian dwarf goats, Nubian goats, pygmy goats, and hybrid goats.
+The Maymont Farm has three different types of goats: Nigerian dwarf goats, pygmy goats, and hybrid goats.
 Nigerian dwarf goats are a smaller breed of goat (75 pounds) and come in a variety of colors.
 One distinct trait of Nigerian dwarf goats is their ears that stand upright.
-Nubian goats are larger (135 to 175 pounds) and have the “lop” ears that hang downward.
 Pygmy goats are the smallest breed at the Farm and have ears that also stand up.
 Pygmy goats are known for being good milk producers.

 Capra aegagrus hircus